horlabs/anonymizer/README.md

 # On Challenges in Anonymizing Source Code

+This is the repository to the paper:

+---

-This is the repository for the submission "I still know it's you!
-On Challenges in Anonymizing Source Code".
+Micha Horlboge, Erwin Quiring, Roland Meyer, and Konrad Rieck.
+I still know it's you!
+On Challenges in Anonymizing Source Code. *Proc. on Privacy Enhancing Technologies 2024(3)*, 2024.

+---

 This document contains instructions on how to generate the datasets and results present in the submission.

 ## Requirements